garbados/couchdb/share/doc/src/query-servers.rst

 .. function:: emit(key, value)

-   Emits a `key`-`value` pair for further processing by CouchDB after the map function is done.
+   Emits a `key`-`value` pair for further processing by Cloudant after the map function is done.

    :param key: The view key